silverdavi/unpopular-science-book/writing_rules.md

 **Authoritative but Humble**: Present information with confidence while acknowledging complexity and nuance.

 **Direct Entry**: Begin discussions immediately without preamble or throat-clearing.
+Eliminate unnecessary lead-in sentences like "X demonstrates Y" or "This reveals Z." Instead of "Meltdown uses indirection.
+It never successfully reads forbidden memory," write "Meltdown never successfully reads forbidden memory."
+Cut meta-commentary that describes what you're about to say — just say it.

 **Substance Over Style**: Let the inherent fascination of scientific concepts drive engagement rather than linguistic flourishes.